trikko/tshare/README.md

 tshare -t 2 -d 10 /path/to/file
 ```

-encrypt with gpg if installed on your system
+encrypt using [gpg](https://gnupg.org/download/index.html) if installed on your system
 ```bash
 tshare -c your-secret-password /path/to/file
 ```